-All Nursing Courses
+Nursing Theory Only Courses

 Achievement of 75% of total possible points is required to pass the theory component of all nursing courses.
+A final exam may or may not be given, depending on the course schedule.
 The course grade will be calculated as follows: